 System stability the Swiss National Bank (SNB) can take measures to maintain the stability of the financial system.

-Deposit insurance the deposit insurance system is activated if a bank nevertheless becomes bankrupt.
+Deposit insurance the deposit insurance scheme is activated if a bank nevertheless becomes bankrupt.
 In the event of a bank’s bankruptcy, the deposit insurance scheme protects client deposits against loss up to the amount of CHF 100 000.

 Who or what is a depositor?